IFS Officer – How to Become Indian Foreign Service Officer?

 Personality Test

-Those who clear the IFS Mains, get the e-summon letter for the Personality test.
+Those who clear the IFS Mains get the e-summon letter for the Personality Test, also known as the UPSC interview.
 The personality test carries 275 marks.
-The board members will ask questions on various topics.
-Even though the weightage of the personality test or interview is less, the role in deciding the outcome can be immense.
+The UPSC Board members will ask questions on various topics.
+Even though the weightage of the personality test or interview is less, its role in deciding the outcome can be immense.

 Who can Become an IFS Officer?